Jubayer-Hossain-JB/Omni-calendar/README.md

 # Omni-calendar
-A unlimited calendar for whole life.
+An unlimited calendar for whole life.